 How to Choose the Right Fence Paint for California Weather

 Before choosing paint, you’ve got to know what it’s up against.
-Lemon Grove, like much of Southern California, experiences:
+San Diego, like much of Southern California, experiences:

 • High UV exposure: Constant sunshine can cause paint to fade, crack, and peel.